Family & Domestic Relations Law

 Journals

-The Library has the following journals which emphasize family and domestic relations law.
-A person interested in a career in family law should look at some of these journals in order to develop a general awareness of current issues in the field.
-Practicing attorneys, however, must read these in order to keep up with current development in the law.
+The Library has the following journals, which emphasize family and domestic relations law.
+A person interested in a career in family law can consult these journals to develop a general awareness of current issues in the field.

 - Canadian Journal of Family Law